 Entering college my photography dropped off, I began a major in Digital Arts, which quickly shifted into Film and Cinema Studies.
 My formal education in photography stopped there, but through film, I gained a unique understanding of framing and composition.

-Long story short, in the past 3 years my photographs have been featured on the OPB and NPR websites as well as Vice Magazine, Sciences Occultes, Vortex Music Magazine, Premiere Guitar Magazine, and The Eugene Weekly, the latter of which published an "rising artist" profile of me in their 2015 Arts Hound Issue.
+Long story short, in the past 4 years my photographs have been featured on the Rolling Stone, OPB and NPR websites as well as Willamette Week, Vice Magazine, Sciences Occultes, Vortex Music Magazine, Premiere Guitar Magazine, Yahoo News and The Eugene Weekly, the latter of which published an "rising artist" profile of me in their 2015 Arts Hound Issue.
 Apart from my journalistic and artistic endeavors, I have been hired professionally for commissioned portraiture.
-Most recently I worked with Metric Collective, a NY-based marketing and technology company to provide a full photos set for their employees, which is now featured on their main website page.
+I currently serve as lead photographer for Ichor Studios, a Vancouver-based web design company, Ferndate, a dating site geared towards building meaningful relationships through self-branding and Willamette Week, a PDX alt-weekly for which I run my own Street Style column as well as cover various news stories.
+My other collaborators and clients include Ziba Design, Morrissey, Donovan Woods, Dessa, Sage Francis, Hardly Art Records, Tacocat and Red Bull Music.

-In the last year I have shifted into music photography, profiling music artists and shooting concerts.
+On top of everything I have extensive experience with music photography, profiling artists and shooting concerts in the Portland area.
 Concert photography and portraiture have come to the forefront of my interests.
 I draw influence from photographers such as Estevan Oriol, Todd Cooper, James Nachtwey, Ash Thayer, Atiba Jefferson, Mary Ellen Mark, Ricky Powell, Boogie and Weegee.
 I have a profound love for black and white photos, and am fascinated by the ways in which the high contrast so effectively brings out beauty in the flaws that every human body retains throughout life.
 I feel that while I do keep the essence of my subjects largely intact, there is almost always an overarching element of darkness, or questioning of self imbued into every photo I take.
 I am fascinated with the sense of danger associated with capturing images of the uncanny.
 Even if that theme fails to be present in the subject, I often construct my shots with the intention of drawing some sense of sadness, pain or emotion from whatever I am photographing.

 Phone: (541) 510-1194